TomaszTrebacz/nestjs-rest-cucumber/README.md

  - mikro-orm.config.ts - MikroORM config file
 ```

-Each module should looks like:
+Each module should look like:
 ```
 modules
 ├──app.module - merges and parses all application modules